rebelsky/csc207c/_eboards/eboard17.md

 Preliminaries
 -------------

 * I've revised my target for returning the first set of LAs.
+(Tonight.)
 * There is no reading for Friday.
 * Those of you planning to declare CS majors should make sure to fill out the form by 5pm today.